webiny/docs.webiny.com/docs/deep-dive/development-workflow.md

 Lerna analyses all packages and dependencies, then it builds a dependency graph.
 The packages are build in a particular order.
 First the packages that don't have dependencies start to be build, then the next level of dependencies and so on.

-This is an important because typescript declarations that define one package, are used by in other packages.
+This is an important because TypeScript declarations that define one package, are used by in other packages.
 The order of building is very important and for that Lerna does the job as a champ. -->

 ### Lerna